Chicago Public Schools

 Chicago Public Schools (CPS; administratively referred to by the state of Illinois as City of Chicago School District #299 for funding and districting reasons) is a public school district in the city of Chicago, Illinois, United States.

 It is the fourth-largest school district in the United States (after New York, Los Angeles, and Miami-Dade County).
 CPS students attend a particular school based on their area of residence, except for charter, magnet, and selective enrollment schools.

-As of 2023, CPS has 634 schools, including 477 elementary schools and 157 high schools; of which 514 were district-run, 111 were charter schools, 7 were contract schools, and 2 were SAFE schools.
+As of the 2025–2026 school year, CPS has 630 schools, including 423 district-run elementary schools and 91 high schools.
+Charter schools numbered at 108, of which 50 were elementary and 58 high schools.
+CPS also includes 6 contract schools and 2 SAFE schools.

 CPS is led by a chief executive officer, an alternative title for the position of superintendent in most other public school systems.